Our office coordinates several FREE Rabies Immunization Clinics throughout the year.

 Potential Exposures from Wild Animals and Strays

-Many times a wild animal is the source of a potential rabies exposure.
-If the animal is positively identified and captured, the Environmental Health Division will submit the animal for rabies testing.
+If a wild animal is the source of a potential rabies exposure and the animal is positively identified and captured, the Environmental Health Division will submit the animal for rabies testing.
 If the animal cannot be positively identified or captured, the exposed person must receive post-exposure treatment.

 Reporting an Animal Bite